 Many glazes or glaze combinations like to run or drip.
 They can ruin a kiln or work to a potter’s advantage by creating beautiful effects.
 I like to use these types of glazes to create flow and water-like effects in my work.

 I seldom work with solid, one even color, glazes.
 While these are available, my preference is for glazes that fire to an abundance of tones.
-Here are samples of the tones I often create.
-Others are possible, at clients’ request.
+Here are samples of tones I can create.

 I’ll do anything you ask me to … well almost. ;)

-I work to customer specs and in your choice of glaze or clay color.
+I do commissioned work to customer specs and in your choice of glaze or clay color.

-If it doesn’t take a degree in rocket science, it’s likely I can.
-Here are samples of the vessels, forms and shapes I can build, either wheel-thrown or hand-built.
-The ‘photos’ section on my Facebook page is an archive of all of my ceramics.
+If it starts out as a bowl or cylinder thrown on a wheel, likely I can.
+I’m not a sculptor—90% of my work is wheel-thrown, some is hand-built.
+Here are samples of the vessels, forms and shapes I can make.
+The ‘photos’ section of my Facebook page is a chronological archive of all of my ceramics.